top of page

 1/4" - 1/3" (medium-small)

 Perhaps the best known leafcutter bee is the miniscule alfalfa leafcutter.
 This European bee was introduced accidentally into America shortly after World War II, and is now widely used to pollinate a range of crops including blueberries, legumes and root vegetables.
-According to the U.S. Department of Agriculture, alfalfa leafcutter bees -- which usually run no more than 1/4" to 1/3" in size -- are exceptional pollinators of greenhouse carrots; the USDA has estimated that 150 alfalfa leafcutter bees can pollinate greenhouse carrots as efficiently as 3,000 domesticated honey bees.
+According to the U.S. Department of Agriculture, alfalfa leafcutter bees -- which usually run no more than 1/4" to 1/3" in size -- are exceptional pollinators of carrots; the USDA has estimated that 150 alfalfa leafcutter bees can pollinate greenhouse carrots as efficiently as 3,000 domesticated honey bees.

 Charles D. Michener notes that female alfalfa leafcutters are also prolific; in a life lasting a mere seven weeks or less, a single female alfalfa leafcutter bee can produce 77 offspring.
 Alfalfa leafcutter bees can now be purchased in lots that arrive through the mail, packaged in cartons, ready to be released in fields and greenhouses.

-The bees tend to make repeated trips to the same plant.
+These bees tend to make repeated trips to the same plant.
 They are fidgety foragers that alight only briefly on flowers before abruptly flying off.
 Alfalfa leafcutters can be found foraging on goldenrod, asters, mountain mint, carrots and onions in the gardens at Stone Barns Center for Food and Agriculture.
 These bees are comically energetic pollinators, entertaining to watch.
-The picture at right shows an alfalfa leafcutter bee standing on her head in an effort to extract nectar and pollen from an onion flower.
+The picture at right shows an alfalfa leafcutter bee standing on its head in an effort to extract nectar and pollen from an onion flower.

 Identification information: Alfalfa leafcutters belong to the subgenus Eutricharaea, a bee group also known as "small leafcutter bees".
 In the United States and Canada, this subgenus is represented by three very similar non-native species, all originating from Europe: the alfalfa leafcutter (Megachile rotundata); the apical leafcutter (Megachile apicalis); and the elegant leafcutter (Megachile concinna).
 Differentiating among these three species with the naked eye is difficult, and often impossible in the case of male bees.